Takudzwatichivangani/Online-Retail-Data-Analysis/README.md

 ## Flow of the project

-- Fisrt section of the code was data preparation and data cleaning so that we can feed good and clean data.
+- First section of the code was data preparation and data cleaning so that we can feed good and clean data.
 - The second step is EDA and data visualization and we will inspect the cleaned data for useful information.
 - Lastly we created an interactive Dashboard using Power BI for a better perspective so that the user can understand whats the data is saying.
 ##